SAINIAbhishek/nodejs_auth-api/README.md

 - **Cookies for Tokens:** Uses cookies to store tokens securely, improving authentication and session management.
 - **Logging:** Utilizes Winston for robust and flexible logging, aiding in debugging and monitoring.
 - **Middleware for Exception Handling:** Improves error management within async Express routes.
+- **Swagger (OpenAPI):** Automatically generates API documentation, allowing easy access to all available endpoints and their descriptions.

 ## Stacks